Bass Fishing after Rain: What You Need to Know

 The bass fishing strategy after rain is a little different from normal fishing.
-Let’s go through some tips that will help you plan a great after-rain bass fishing strategy.
+Let’s go through some tips to help you plan a great after-rain bass fishing strategy.

 Is Bass Fishing Good After it Rains?

 The answer is yes, but only if you have the right bait and technique.
 Bass are especially active after it's rained but also spook very easily.

-You need to fish differently than you would normally do when the weather is fine.
-Changing the way you fish after rain to benefit how the fish feed will give you a great day's fishing.
+You need to fish differently than you normally do when the weather is fine.
+Changing how you fish after rain to benefit how the fish feed will give you a great day's fishing.

 Do Bass Bite After it Rains?

-Fish are stimulated to feed more and generally become active which gives you the opportunity to catch fish without too much trouble.
+Fish are stimulated to bite more and generally become active, which allows you to catch fish without too much trouble.

 But after some time they slow down and don’t search for food as actively as before.